 - Calibration is usually better when shooting in large JPEG.
 Once it's done, you can go down to a smaller resolution and it is still going to calibrate properly

-- Make sure that the zoom is at the same position for all cameras lenses
+- Zoom lenses: make sure that the focal length is at the same position for all cameras lenses

 - Make sure that each camera is in focus (and if you change the focus, you need to calibrate again as it slightly changes the focal point)

 - (Canon) Check if the zoom box gets out of the center of the image (in live view).
 Press the delete button (garbage icon) to bring it back to the center.

 - Make sure that the markers are inside the bounding box (purple) for each frame

 - You can get our fancy calibration bar from our online shop.
 This is by far the best option IF you're shooting in full 360.
 The added value of this one is that the markers are back lit (easier to detect), and it comes with a standard tripod mount.
 Two versions are available.
 One for close-ups (great when your center point is close to your cameras), and a taller one with larger markers (that's the one we're using with our cameras 11' away from the center, at 18mm).

 - If you have a very small rig (12 cameras or less), then just go with a black fabric or black panel with two square colored markers on it.
 The center marker is ONLY used for you to aim the camera at the center.
 It is not used in our software.
 It has to be a different color than the two other markers

 - In a full 360-degree environment where you can't control the ambient light, you can go in interval mode and move around your calibration bar using a black drape (thanks SpliceBoys for the trick!).
 Check out these two sweet demos: https://www.instagram.com/p/ByLY7e5hRpE/ and https://www.instagram.com/p/B25bZOLAClW/